 That is, a sufficiently complicated gluing map between torus boundary components of a 3-manifold creates a barrier to all incompressible and strongly irreducible surfaces.
 The most interesting case of Theorem \ref{main_thm1} is when $M$ is connected, since similar results were previously obtained in \cite{Bachman2006} for the case that $M$ is disconnected.
 In the special case when $M \cong T^2 \times I$ this follows from \cite{Cooper1999}.

 The proof of Theorem~\ref{main_thm1} is given in Section~\ref{s:IntersectingWithTori}, considering the incompressible and strongly irreducible cases separately.
-In Section~\ref{s:selfamalgamation} we review the definition of {\it generalized Heegaard splitting} and {\it amalgation}, as presented in \cite{gordon}.
-We then extend the definition of $c$-distance to gluings along arbitrarily many tori, and put everything together to prove the following theorem about Heegaard splittings of certain 3-manifolds with non-trivial JSJ decompositions (see Section~\ref{s:selfamalgamation} for relevant definitions).
+In Section~\ref{s:selfamalgamation} we review the definitions of {\it generalized Heegaard splitting} and {\it amalgation}, and then extend the definition of $c$-distance to gluings along arbitrarily many tori.
+This allows us to put everything together to prove the following theorem about Heegaard splittings of certain 3-manifolds with non-trivial JSJ decompositions (see Section~\ref{s:selfamalgamation} for relevant definitions):

 \begin{thm} Let $M$ be a closed, irreducible, orientable 3-manifold that admits a JSJ decomposition whose collection of JSJ tori has $1$-distance at least 2.
 Then every Heegaard splitting of $M$ is an amalgamation of Heegaard splittings of the components of the JSJ decomposition of $M$ over the gluing maps. \end{thm}